lyramakesmusic/dreambot_v2/README.md

 1. Clone this repository: `git clone https://github.com/lyramakesmusic/dreambot_v2.git`
 2. Install the required packages with `pip install`.
 3. Create a `.env` file and add your `DISCORD_TOKEN` and `OPENAI_TOKEN`.
-4. Download the [model weights](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) and make sure they're in `/stable-diffusion-v1-5`.
+4. Download the stable diffusion 1.5 [model weights](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) and make sure they're in `/stable-diffusion-v1-5`.
 Don't download the ckpts.

 ## Usage